-AB 433 (Beall, Jr.) - Food Stamp Program: Categorical eligibility Placed on the Senate Inactive File
+AB 433 (Beall, Jr.) - Food Stamp Program: Categorical eligibility Chapter 625, Statutes of 2008

-- 1. Requires the Department of Social Services (DSS) in consultation with a diverse group of stakeholders to propose a new name for the Food Stamp Program, reflecting its current realities and function as a health and nutrition program. - 2.
-Requires DSS to establish categorical eligibility for food stamp benefits for households who are eligible for services funded by the Temporary Assistance for Needy Families (TANF) block grant. - a.
-Establishes the purpose of a categorical eligibility program to improve nutrition and promote the retention and development of resources for needy families meeting all other food stamp eligibility requirements. - b.
-Provides that the program be designed so that increased General Fund revenues generated by sales tax resulting from increased food stamp benefits are cost-beneficial relative to state administrative and California Food Assistance Program costs. - c.
-Provides that the categorical eligibility program not be implemented if DSS is unable to design a program meeting the bill's requirements. - d.
-Provides that the program shall include only those households eligible for benefits greater than the minimum federal food stamp benefit.
+1. Requires the Department of Social Services (DSS) in consultation with a diverse group of stakeholders to propose a new name for the Food Stamp Program, reflecting its current realities and function as a health and nutrition program.

+2. Requires DSS to establish categorical eligibility for food stamp benefits for households who are eligible for services funded by the Temporary Assistance for Needy Families (TANF) block grant.

-Assembly Human Services (5-2) Assembly Appropriations (12-5) Assembly Floor (47-32) Senate Human Services (3-2) Senate Appropriations (17-0) Senate Floor (Placed on Inactive)
+Assembly Human Services (5-2)

+Assembly Appropriations (12-5)

+Assembly Floor (47-32)

+Senate Human Services (3-2)

+Senate Appropriations (17-0)

+Senate Floor (24-14)

-AB 508 (Swanson) - Food stamps: eligibility: drug felonies Vetoed
+AB 508 (Swanson) - Food stamps: eligibility: drug felonies Vetoed by the Governor